MicrosoftDocs/learn/learn-pr/azure/chain-azure-functions-data-using-bindings/includes/7-write-data-with-output-bindings-portal-lab.md

 ## Add an Azure Queue Storage output binding

 Azure Queue storage is a service for storing messages that can be accessed from anywhere in the world.
-The size of a single message can be as much as 64 KB, and a queue can contain millions of messages--up to the total capacity of the storage account in which it is defined.
+The size of a single message can be as much as 64 KB, and a queue can contain millions of messages--up to the total capacity of the storage account in which it's defined.
 The following diagram shows, at a high level, how a queue is used in our scenario.

 :::image type="content" source="../media/7-q-logical-small.png" alt-text="Illustration showing a storage queue with a function pushing and another function popping messages.":::